tfrommen/external-content/readme.txt

 1. Activate the plugin through the _Plugins_ menu in WordPress.
 1. Find the new _External Content_ menu in your WordPress backend.

+== Screenshots ==

+1. **Meta box** - Enter an external URL to have the post's permalink be replaced with it.

 == Changelog ==

+= 1.3.0 =
+* Bugfix Nonce method.
+* Refactor some methods to make them better testable.
+* Compatible up to WordPress 4.3.

 = 1.2.1 =
 * Escape translated strings.